harness/developer-hub/docs/security-testing-orchestration/get-started/onboarding-guide.md

 ### Set up a build infrastructure for STO

 You need a Harness build infrastructure to run scans in STO.
-First, review the [STO support by CI build infrastructure type ](/docs/security-testing-orchestration/sto-techref-category/security-step-settings-reference#sto-support-by-ci-build-infrastructure-type).
+First, review the supported build infrastructures in [What's supported in Harness STO](/docs/security-testing-orchestration/whats-supported).
 Then select the infrastructure you want to use:

 - [Harness Cloud build infrastructure](#use-harness-cloud-build-infrastructure-for-sto) This is the simplest option.
 No initial setup is required.
 - [Local Kubernetes build infrastructure](#install-a-kubernetes-delegate-for-sto) Recommended when you want to run ephemeral builds-at-scale in your own infrastructure.